 Of course, there are times when addicts choose to be sexual with someone of the same gender due to confusion or internal conflict about their sexual orientation.
 When that is the case, it’s important that they seek professional help to assist them in resolving any internal conflicts related to their feelings of sexual attraction.

-Regardless of the reasons addicts choose to engage sexually with someone of the same gender, their choice is in no way a reflection on their partner or their partner’s worth.
-And in many cases, there is little—if any—confusion on the addict’s part as to his sexual orientation.
+Regardless of the reasons an unfaithful spouse chooses to engage sexually with someone of the same gender, their choice is in no way a reflection on their partner or their partner’s worth.
+And in many cases, there is little—if any—confusion on the spouse’s part as to his sexual orientation.

-p.s. if you’re interested in the Forum, I’d love for you to join us!
+p.s. if you’re interested in my Online Community for betrayed partners, I’d love for you to join us!
 Click here to join online now.

 If you’d like to receive blog posts just as soon as they happen, enter your email address now in the Subscribe to Blog via Email form on the right of this page.